Priest in Charge

 Philip Starks

-Lately, Philip has been exploring a growing interest in Benedictine spirituality, and visits St Mark’s Abbey at Camperdown a number of times each year.
+Lately, Philip has been exploring a growing interest in Benedictine spirituality, and visits St Mark’s Abbey at Camperdown several times each year.

-Lately, Philip has been exploring a growing interest in Benedictine spirituality, and visits St Mark’s Abbey at Camperdown a number of times each year.
+Lately, Philip has been exploring a growing interest in Benedictine spirituality, and visits St Mark’s Abbey at Camperdown several times each year.

 Leon Pollard